Quark-Engine/QuarkEngine/README.md

-# Quark Engine QuarkCore rewrite branch
+# Quark Engine

-This is a branch for rewriting Quark Engine to QuarkCore, which is a raylib-style framework.

-# Default README:
+A light-weight engine in C++ and QuarkCore.

 ## Features